Doc Chat, Research at NYPL

 Doc Chat Episode Thirty-Three: The 1811 Plan for Manhattan, a Treasure of the New York Public Library

-On October 7, 2021, Doc Chatters got a glimpse into one of the "Treasures" featured in The New York Public Library's new permanent exhibition
+On October 7, 2021, Doc Chatters got a glimpse into one of the "Treasures" featured in The New York Public Library's new permanent exhibition.

-weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs a NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections and brainstorm innovative ways of teaching with them.
+A weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs a NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections and brainstorm innovative ways of teaching with them.
 In Episode Thirty-Three, NYPL’s Sara Spink and Ian Fowler discussed the 1811 Commissioners’ Map and Survey of Manhattan Island, featured in the Library’s newly opened The Polonsky Exhibition of The New York Public Library’s Treasures, and revealed how the map laid the groundwork for the future development of the city and the transformation of the island’s geography.

 Sara Spink is the Curatorial Associate for the Polonsky Exhibition of The New York Public Library’s Treasures.
 Ian Fowler is the Curator of Maps and Geospatial Librarian at The New York Public Library.
 This episode is the first of four this fall focusing on objects in the Polonsky Exhibition.
 Come see the exhibition in person by reserving timed tickets here.